JRoubidoux/Snippet_Generator/README.md

         .
         x4: int
         y4: int

-    image data: Any image that is compatible with PIL will work, the generator currently outputs .png files only.
+Image data: Any image that is compatible with PIL will work, the generator currently outputs .png files only.
 Images should be stored in .tar files (This is a common archive format) and should have the following formats: the name of the .tar file will correspond to the reel_filename in the text data.
 The image filenames in the .tar should correspond to the image_filename column in the text data.

 The snippet generator accepts one pandas df for the text data, and a list to all the .tar files for the images.

-Within the snippet generator, the df is converted into a dictionary.
+Within the snippet generator, the dataframe is converted into a dictionary.
 When snippets are solicited from the snippet generator, the tarfiles are streamed and if a tarfile, imagefile and a field with box points is found in the dictionary, the generator will get all the snippets for that image.

 ## Getting Started
 ### Prerequisites